apache/spark/docs/sql-ref-literals.md

 ### Datetime Literal

-A Datetime literal is used to specify a datetime data type value.
+A Datetime literal is used to specify a datetime value.

 #### Date Literal